transmitterdan/BatchUTILS/README.md

               DLLs that are compatible with OpenCPN latest master.

               For VS2017 & VS2019 I build wxWidgets using the batch file wxBuild.bat.

+wxNew.bat - Builds wxWidgets using cMake.
+This is the new way to build wxWidgets from the command line.
+To use this, create
+            a folder at the top of the wxWidgets tree.
+The name should be 'cmake'.
+So if your wxWidgets git repository is c:\myname\wxWidgets then create a folder called c:\myname\wxWidgets\cmake.
+Then run wxNew.bat in a Visual Studio 2022 command prompt.
+That should build an x86 DLL version of wxWidgets.
+It will also copy the wxWidgets dll files to your OpenCPN build tree.

 clean.bat - Cleans the OpenCPN build tree.

 clone_opencpn.bat - Once you create a fork of OpenCPN then use this batch file to clone your fork.
 Usage: clone_opencpn gihub_username